Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

     True sigma: 5.615, sigma attribute 5.614700138194948, sigma dataframe 5.614700138194948

-At this point the reader is encouraged to check the :ref:`measurements documentation <measurements_page>`, where more details are provided on the measurements reported by LiMe and how they are stored.
+At this point the reader is encouraged to check the :ref:`measurements documentation <measurements_page>`, where more details are provided on the measurements reported by :math:`\textsc{LiMe}` and how they are stored.